bapodara/Spark_Fun/SF Resturents Food Safety/README.md

-The Health Department has developed an inspection report and scoring system.
+San Francisco Health Department has shared an inspection report and scoring system for resturants in the city.
 After conducting an inspection of the facility, the Health Inspector calculates a score based on the violations observed.
 The data is shared by city at: https://data.sfgov.org/Health-and-Social-Services/Restaurant-Scores/stya-26eb

 * This is scala programs written on top op apache spark to perform following analysis: